 The social aspect of information involves a crucial human ability often called 'Theory of Mind' where we reason about the facts, but also about other people's information, what they know about the facts and about us, and so on.
 Theory of Mind underlies many informational acts.
-My asking you a question normally conveys I do not know the answer, and also that I believe you might know the answer.17
+My asking you a question normally conveys I do not know the answer, and also that I believe you might know the answer.16

-Social behavior is kept in place by a web of such complex iterated information about others that can be studied as before.
+Social behaviour is kept in place by a web of such complex iterated information about others that can be studied as before.
 Again, it has been found that crucial properties of rational social equilibrium then show up in logical laws.
-For instance, a proposition φ is 'common knowledge' in a group of agents G, i.e., it is known up to any depth of iteration (written as $C_G\varphi$), if and only if the following 'fixed-point law' holds where an operator $E_G\psi$ says that everybody in the group G knows that ψ is the case.
-This looks like a vicious circle that foolishly tries to define common knowledge $C_G\varphi$ in terms of that notion itself, but in fact, the above equivalence is a 'luscious circle' where the notion at issue is well-defined, and supports precise reasoning.18
+For instance, a proposition φ is 'common knowledge' in a group of agents G, i.e., it is known up to any depth of iteration (written as $C_G \varphi$), if and only if the following equivalence holds:

+$$C_G \varphi \leftrightarrow (\varphi \wedge E_G C_G \varphi),$$ where an operator $E_G \psi$ says that everybody in the group G knows that ψ is the case.
+This looks like a vicious circle that foolishly tries to define common knowledge $C_G \varphi$ in terms of that notion itself, but in fact, the above equivalence is a 'luscious circle' where the notion at issue is well-defined, and supports precise reasoning.^{17 18}